Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data: Mobility and Stability Analysis

 \subsubsection{Fine-grained Analysis}

-By acquiring the amounts of passengers of the 34 clusters in 2010 and 2014, we calculate the transition (mobility) matrix of these clusters demonstrated by a heatmap shown in Figure \ref{figure:tansitionmatrix}.
+By acquiring the numbers of passengers of 34 clusters in 2010 and 2014, the transition (mobility) matrix of these clusters is calculated and demonstrated by a heatmap shown in Fig. \ref{figure:tansitionmatrix}.
 In this heatmap, the brighter the grid is, the more passengers belong to this grid.
-We can easily catch sight of bright parts (red, orange, yellow and white parts) and find these parts mainly distributed in cluster 17, cluster 28 and cluster 30 of both 2010 and 2014, which belong to the commuting trips category.
+We can easily catch sight of brighter parts (green, blue and white part) and find them mainly distributed in cluster 17, cluster 28 and cluster 30 in both 2010 and 2014, which belong to the commuting trip category.

-Especially for the yellow and white grids ($C_{17\rightarrow17}$, $C_{17\rightarrow28}$, $C_{28\rightarrow17}$ and $C_{28\rightarrow28}$), their amounts are several times as large as the amounts of other grids.
-This reflects the stability of people belonging to commuting trips category, who tend to remain the same status.
-The four grids' weekly profiles are demonstrated by heatmaps in Figure \ref{figure:clustersample_17_28}.
-Although their morning-evening rush hours have a deviation of one hour, the stability can be reflected by the similar distribution of transaction time and the same time intervals between morning and evening rush.
-Their temporal profiles also tell us most commuting trips of passengers in Beijing are distributed mainly from Tuesday to Friday.
-It is interesting to see why commuting passengers use public transit on weekdays except Monday in the future.
-A possible explanation may be the Monday Morning Syndrome (MMS), which means some people feel even more tired out than on Friday after relaxation over the weekend.
+Especially for the green and white grids ($C_{17\rightarrow17}$, $C_{17\rightarrow28}$, $C_{28\rightarrow17}$ and $C_{28\rightarrow28}$ ), the numbers of trips in these grids are several times larger than that of other grids.
+This reflects the travel pattern stability of the passengers belonging to the commuting trip category.
+These four grids' weekly profiles are demonstrated by heatmaps in Fig. \ref{figure:clustersample_17_28}.
+Although their morning and evening peak hours have a deviation of one hour, the stability can be reflected by the almost same trip occurrence time distribution and the same time intervals between morning and evening peak hours.
+Their temporal profiles also present most commuting trips of passengers in Beijing are distributed mainly from Tuesday to Friday.
+It is interesting to explore why commuting passengers tend to ride public transit on weekdays except for Monday.
+A possible explanation is the Monday Morning Syndrome (MMS), which means some people feel even more tired out on Monday than on Friday after the relaxation over the weekend.